Cycrus/Cycrus/README.md

 # Cycrus

-:microbe: This is the profile of Cycrus, or Cyril, a scientific psychologist currently studying computer sciences and working in the automotive industry.
+:microbe: This is Cycrus, or Cyril, a scientific psychologist currently studying computer sciences and working in the automotive industry.

 :microbe: I have a strong interest in neural network architectures and interdisciplinarily connecting this area